Recently Viewed:Museums of Oahu Museums of Oahu

 Honolulu Museum of Art

 Located near Downtown Honolulu, the Honolulu Museum of Art (formerly known as the Honolulu Academy of Arts) was chartered in 1922 by Mrs. Charles Montague Cook (Anna Rice), who desired to share her love for the arts with the children of Hawaii.
-Since the doors opened on April 8, 1927, the Museum has steadily grown to become Hawaii's largest private presenter of visual arts programmes, boasting a permanent collection of over 38,000 works of art from cultures around the world.
-From the Museum of Art you can also take a tour of Shangri La, one of Hawaii’s most architecturally significant homes.
+Since the doors opened on April 8, 1927, the Musuem has steadily grown to become Hawaii's largest private presenter of visual arts programs, boasting a permanent collection of over 38,000 works of art from cultures around the world.
+From the Museum of Art you can also take a tour of Shangri La, one of Hawaii’s most architecturally significant homes. you can also take a tour of Shangri La, one of Hawaii’s most architecturally significant homes.

-Located in Downtown Honolulu and one of Hawaii’s most historic places, Iolani Palace is the only Royal Palace on US soil.
-Journey through the times of happiness and tragedy of King Kalakaua and Queen Liliuokalani as you view their two-storey American Florentine style palace.
+Located in Downtown Honolulu and one of Hawaii’s most historic places, Iolani Palace is the only the only official state residence of royalty on U.S. soil.
+Journey through the times of happiness and tragedy of King Kalakaua and Queen Liliuokalani as you view their two-story American Florentine style palace.

 Hawaiian Mission Houses Historic Site and Archives